Comparing Canadian Debt Solutions

 Debt consolidation loans have a maximum term of five years.
 Debt solutions like debt management plans and consumer proposals also must complete in 60 payments or less.
 This means these solutions give you a definitive date, so you know exactly when you’ll be out of debt.

-On the other hand, using an open line of credit (LOC) or HELOC means you don’t have that definitive date.
+On the other hand, using credit cards or an open line of credit (LOC) means you don’t have that definitive date.
 You can essentially stay in debt forever, meaning you are more likely to run up new balances before you pay off your existing debt.
 So, while these open lines give you more flexibility, they can be counterproductive to the goal of actually getting out of debt.

 Take time to understand the root cause of your debt